 In addition to braille, large print, and readers, two audio test formats are available for students with disabilities that impact reading or seeing for most College Board tests:

-- MP3 audio test format: Audio version of test, delivered on a flash drive.
+- MP3 audio test format: Audio version of test, delivered through an internet streaming application.
 Allows student with reading or visual impairments to listen to the test.
 Get practice tests by downloading (Available for SAT and PSAT) redesigned SAT MP3 files or PSAT 10 MP3 files.